dhoer/k8s-env-gen/README.md

 Copy `keg` to `/usr/local/bin`.

-Execute the following to generate configmap command or secret yaml, and environment snippet:
+Execute the following to generate configmap command or secret yaml file, and environment snippet:

 `keg [-s] name file [file ...]`